 - Production in Chouech Es Saida continues to be stable and benefits from artificial lift programme - Workovers to replace pumps at the CS-3 and CS-7 wells in Chouech es Saida were completed under time and under budget - Pump life has been extended in Chouech es Saida and the most recently replaced pumps had in-hole lives just short of four years.
 Longer pump life improves the economics of the capital allocated to the artificial lift program - Long lead items for the Sabria W-1 sidetrack have been ordered and received in country.
 Discussions are ongoing with Compagnie Tunisienne de Forage (CTF), the state rig company, regarding availability of rigs to perform this sidetrack - During 2024, the Group completed three liftings of Tunisian crude oil, the most recent occurring in December 2024 with a volume of 37,758 bbls lifted at an average price of 74.19/bbl.
-Cash proceeds of 0.7 million were received in January 2025 (net of 2.1 million in monthly prepayments previously received)

-- Production for the year averaged 555 boe/d, comprising: - o Tunisia 500 boe/d - o Romania 55 boe/d - The Group continued its excellent safety record with no Lost Time Incidents in 2024
+Cash proceeds of 0.7 million were received in January 2025 (net of 2.1 million in monthly prepayments previously received) - The Group has scheduled the next lifting for June 2025 - Production for the year averaged 555 boe/d, comprising: - o Tunisia 500 boe/d - Romania 55 boe/d - The Group continued its excellent safety record with no Lost Time Incidents in 2024 in Tunisia and Romania.